Hon. Bachelor of Arts (HBA) 2014

-Xie (Honours BA, 2014, Woodsworth College) is only 23 but already an experienced filmmaker.
+At 23, Xie (Honours BA, 2014, Woodsworth College) was already an experienced filmmaker.
 Born in China, she lived in Richmond, B.C., before entering U of T, “simply the best school in Canada.”

 Her first movie, Girlfriends, was a 10-minute short centred around two women in a Chinatown coffee shop talking about infidelity.
 It was screened at the 2013 Toronto Reel Asian International Film Festival and the 2014 Reel World Film Festival.

-She is perhaps more well-known for her latest film, The Home Promised, the winning project for the 2013 “So You Think You Can Pitch Competition at the Reel Asian Film Festival.
+She is perhaps more well-known for The Home Promised, the winning project for the 2013 “So You Think You Can Pitch Competition at the Reel Asian Film Festival.

 The 19-minute film focuses on an urban neighbourhood of Shaoxing in Taipei and encapsulates the dilemma faced by a generation of Taiwanese torn between their ideological stance as mainlanders and the reality of losing their long promised home.